-A chef-cook of a Michelin-star restaurant, would like to be able to invite people to dine in his kitchen.
-This kitchen should give people a sense of dining in his very own home.
+A Michelin-star chef would like to be able to invite people to dine in his restaurant kitchen.
+The experience should give people a sense of dining in his very own home.
 The already present fixed table hanging from the ceiling in the kitchen would be the perfect place.

 Location : Amsterdam, The Netherlands

 Status : Completed in 2018

 Project team: Freyke Hartemink, Carsten Hilgendorf, Jarrik Ouburg, Emma Bellucci